-Peaceful nations all enjoy low lifetime uncertainty (Figure 2).
-The most violent countries tend to have higher lifetime uncertainty.
-Between 2008 and 2017, males and females living in the most dangerous countries showed a positive association with experiencing higher uncertainty in lifetime (correlation between GPI and life uncertainty is 0.51 and 0.44 for males and females, respectively).
-Moreover, the strong relationship between uncertainty about life and life expectancy suggests that those countries with high levels of violence experience lower levels of life expectancy than the peaceful nations.16 Indeed, males in Syria and Afghanistan had a life expectancy at age 10 of 57.5 and 57.5 years, respectively, while males aged 10 in Iceland and New Zealand had a expected life spans of 70 years, a gap of almost 14 years.
-This is important because life uncertainty is a measure of how the length of life varies and GPI measures the level of violence in a country.
-In principle, the two indicators could be unrelated to each otherA peaceful country could suffer high lifetime uncertainty, while a violent country might display lower mortality and uncertainty in life, and in some cases, this happens, as Israel.
-However, even though the set of countries with the highest life uncertainty could be completely different from the set of countries with the highest levels of violence, but it turns out that they overlap.
+Peaceful countries all enjoy low lifetime uncertainty (Figure 2).
+The most violent instead tend to have higher lifetime uncertainty.
+Between 2008 and 2017, males and females living in the most dangerous countries showed a positive association with higher uncertainty in lifetime (correlation between GPI and life uncertainty is 0.51 and 0.44 for males and females, respectively).
+Moreover, the strong relationship between uncertainty about life and life expectancy suggests that those countries with high levels of violence experience lower levels of life expectancy than the peaceful ones.16 Indeed, males in Syria and Afghanistan had a life expectancy at age 10 of 57.5 and 57.5 years respectively, while the expected life span for males aged 10 in Iceland and New Zealand was of 70 years, a gap of almost 14 years.
+This is important because life uncertainty is a measure of how the length of life varies and the GPI measures the level of violence in a country.
+Although, in principle, the two indicators could be unrelated to each other – that is to say that a peaceful country could suffer high lifetime uncertainty, while a violent country could show lower mortality and uncertainty in life – this is not the case.
+The only country which displays a different behaviour is Israel.
+Here, although measures of violence are relatively high, life uncertainty is low.

-For females, lifetime uncertainty is lower than for males.
-This advantage, however, is less associated with the levels of violence (correlation of 0.44).
-We hypothesize that this difference results from higher mortality at young and working ages for males.
+As for gender differences, lifetime uncertainty is lower for females than for males.
+This advantage, however, is less associated with levels of violence (correlation of 0.44).
+We hypothesise that this difference results from higher mortality at young and working ages for males.
 This is usually referred to as the ‘young-mortality’ hump and it is an important explanatory factor of sex differences in mortality.35 For example, war related deaths are five times higher for men than for women, and homicide rates in Latin America are 10 times higher for men than for women.36 This highlights the importance of premature mortality on lifetime uncertainty in contexts of high violence.

 Figure 2 The relationship between lifetime uncertainty and the level of violence in a country by sex between 2008 and 2017.